MicrosoftDocs/azure-devops-docs/docs/pipelines/apps/mobile/xcode-ios.md

 ---

 The sample provided here is an iOS app, but the concepts described here translate to other Xcode builds such as for macOS, tvOS, and watchOS apps.
-Results from running tests are published to VSTS using **[xcpretty](https://github.com/supermarin/xcpretty)**.
+Results from running tests are published to Azure Pipelines using **[xcpretty](https://github.com/supermarin/xcpretty)**.
 That is why you will need to have xcpretty installed if you are using your own Mac machine to perform builds, since xcpretty is not part of Xcode itself.

 ## Set up continuous integration